 There will be no need to update marketing materials, the company website or other communication to reflect new numbers.
 The old number will continue to function as usual.

-Now that you know what is VoIP phone numbers may not be different from regular numbers but they bring a whole host of new features and innovation to the humble phone call.
+Now that you know what is VoIP phone numbers you’ll realize they bring a whole host of new features and innovation to the humble phone call.
 Learn more about how you can get started with VoIP for your business phone systems with VoIPstudio today.